IBM/opensource-ai-workshop/docs/lab-2/README.md

 ![batman](../images/whoisbatman.png)

 !!! troubleshooting
-    If you lose the Continue pane in VSCode, you can re-enable it in VSCode by clicking at the top of the screen under "View --> Appearance --> Secondary Side Bar" and then the Continue window will be visiable again.
+    If you lose the Continue pane in VSCode, you can re-enable it in VSCode by clicking at the top of the screen under "View --> Appearance --> Secondary Side Bar" and then the Continue window will be visible again.

 ## Building out `main.py`